 IV.
-Linkage to Data Usage, Terms of Use and/or Long Form Privacy Policies usage policy, terms of use, or long form privacy policy, as applicable, and should include explanations of the app's data retention policy, if any exists.
+Linkage to Data Usage, Terms of Use and/or Long Form Privacy Policies usage policy, terms of use, or long form privacy policy, as applicable if any exist, and should include explanations of the app's data retention policy, if any exists.